 - 14.1.
-One of the key concepts of the Act is for conditions only to be attached to licenses'/certificates that are tailored to the individual premises or event.
-Unlike previous regimes, standard conditions will not be applied to all premises irrespective of their operating practice and circumstances.
-Ideally, applicants will identify the conditions that are appropriate to their premises and address the four licensing objectives, and include them within their operating schedule.
-These will then be translated into conditions, which will be attached to the licence. - 14.2.
-The Licensing Authority will only attach conditions that are reasonable, proportionate and strictly necessary for the promotion of the licensing objectives.
-There is a need to avoid measures, as far as possible, that deter live music, dancing and theatre by imposing indirect costs of a disproportionate nature.
+One of the key concepts of the Act is for Conditions only to be attached to Licences/Certificates that are tailored to the individual Premises or event.
+Unlike previous regimes, standard Conditions will not be applied to all Premises irrespective of their operating practice and circumstances.
+Ideally, applicants will identify the Conditions that are appropriate to their Premises and address the four Licensing objectives, and include them within their operating schedule.
+These will then be translated into Conditions, which will be attached to the Licence. - 14.2.
+The Licensing Authority will only attach Conditions that are reasonable, proportionate and strictly necessary for the promotion of the Licensing objectives.
+There is a need to avoid measures, as far as possible, that deter live music, dancing and theatre by imposing indirect costs of a disproportionate nature. - 14.3.
+In order to provide guidance to Applicants, four sets of possible Conditions are attached to this Policy as appendices 2 7.
+These Conditions have been reproduced from the Secretary of State's Guidance and therefore include the majority of possible Conditions that could be appropriate.
+It should be noted however that the Conditions are only guidance and are not exhaustive; therefore applicants should be prepared to amend or add alternative and/or additional Conditions to their Applications if it is appropriate to the operation of their Premises.
+Where any control measure(s) is/are not relevant in respect of particular Premises or activities, the Licensing

-- 14.3.
-In order to provide guidance to applicants, four sets of possible conditions are attached to this policy as appendices 2 7.
-These conditions have been reproduced from the Secretary of State's Guidance and therefore include the majority of possible conditions that could be appropriate.
-It should be noted however that the conditions are only guidance and are not exhaustive; therefore applicants should be prepared to amend or add alternative and/or additional conditions to their applications if it is appropriate to the operation of their premises.
-Where any control measure(s) is/are not relevant in respect of particular premises or activities, the Licensing Authority clearly will not expect it or them to be mentioned in the operating schedule. - 14.4.
-The Licensing Authority recognises that some conditions may address more than one of the licensing objectives. - 14.5.
-In deciding if any of the attached or additional conditions would be appropriate, the applicant should consider amongst other things: - The type, layout, construction and size of premises - Its location - Its clientele - The number of people attending - The age profile of the customers - Its proposed hours of operation - The nature of any drinks promotions - The type(s) of entertainment to be provided - The times when the entertainment will be provided - The previous history of problems at or related to the premises (including drug misuse and abuse of alcohol) - The ability of the designated premises supervisor to control and supervise customer behaviour
+- Authority clearly will not expect it or them to be mentioned in the operating schedule. - 14.4.
+The Licensing Authority recognises that some Conditions may address more than one of the Licensing objectives. - 14.5.In deciding if any of the attached or additional Conditions would be appropriate, the applicant should consider amongst other things: - The type, layout, construction and size of Premises - Its location - Its clientele - The number of people attending - The age profile of the customers - Its proposed hours of operation - The nature of any drinks promotions - The type(s) of entertainment to be provided - The times when the entertainment will be provided - The previous history of problems at or related to the Premises (including drug misuse and abuse of alcohol) - The ability of the designated Premises Supervisor to control and supervise customer behaviour